TeamMCPA/TeamMCPA.github.io/team.md

 @chengyu06242013, A graduate student in Computer Science.
 Chengyu completed bachelor's degrees in Applied Mathematics and Financial Economics at the University of Rochester.
 During his undergraduate education, he also worked in the Raizada Lab at the Rochester Center for Brain Imaging, developing software tools for processing fNIRS data and performing multivariate pattern analyses.

 #### Ananya Mittal
-A graduate student at the University of California, San Francisco
+Graduate student at the University of California, San Francisco

 #### Rajeev D.S.
 Raizada
 <img align="left" src="images/raizada_headshot.jpg" alt="Rajeev Raizada photo" width="100px" style="margin: 5px 15px 5px 0px;">